Main

 Design phase

-Social Media and Mental Health: Signal Extraction and Naiveté
+Social Media and Mental Health: Self-Selection and Naiveté

 Design phase